 While the modern Congressional Baseball Game includes both House and Senate Members, this was not always the case.
 From 1909 to 1949, House Members exclusively filled the rosters—although there appears to have been no prohibition against Senators.
-Bicameral baseball was inaugurated in 1950, when Senator Harry Cain of Washington joined the Republican team.
+Bicameral baseball was inaugurated, when Senator Harry Cain of Washington joined the Republican team in 1950.

 In 1971, the first African-American Members played in the game.
 Delegate Walter Fauntroy of the District of Columbia and Representative Ronald Dellums of California joined the Democrats’ roster.
 Despite Fauntroy’s hitting prowess, the Democrats lost their eighth straight annual game, 7-3.